 As the ultimate destination for Jewish culture and history, Israel offers an abundance of important sites.
 You could spend months in Israel and still feel like you need more time!
-This list of the 10 essential Jewish sites to visit will help whittle it down for those who have only a week or two to spend in Israel.
+This list of 10 essential Jewish sites will help whittle it down for those who have only a week or two to spend in Israel.

 - The Western Wall: Perhaps the most sacred place in Judaism, Jerusalem’s Western Wall, also known as the Kotel, attracts thousands of visitors each year.
 Travelers follow King Solomon’s example and pray at the wall in an effort to strengthen their connection with God.